 From ‘Ordinary’ to Extraordinary: My Journey as a Hotel Porter

 Many of us have been made to feel so small and insignificant in our workplace.
-Yes, I know how it feels because I have been there, I experienced this in my quest to find purpose in life, so today I decided to write about finding purpose in the ordinary.
-It is so sad that in today’s world, people are being rated and judged by their status or position in society.
+Yes, I know how it feels because I have been there; I experienced this in my quest to find purpose in life.
+So, today, I decided to write about finding purpose in the ordinary.
+It is disheartening that in today’s world, people are often judged by their social status or position.
 And so the only way you can ever be respected at a place of work or even a place of worship is by making sure you go from ‘ordinary’ to extraordinary and attain a greater height, and that is the only reason you will not be seen and addressed as an ‘ordinary’

 I faced this exact situation some years ago while working in a hotel.
-Still, I found greater purpose in my ordinary position, bringing me to the greater height I enjoy today.
-So in this blog post, I will take you through how I went from the ordinary to a greater height.
+Still, I found greater purpose in my ordinary position, which brought me to the greater heights I enjoy today.
+In this blog post, I will take you through the steps I took to go from ordinary to greater heights.
 So you too will learn, apply it, and become better.
 Are you ready?
 So let’s dive in.

 How Everyday Ordinary Tasks Can Shape Your Future